 These Acts aim to protect Victorian workers and improve conditions in Victorian workplaces.

-The Owner Drivers and Forestry Contractors Act 2003 (Vic) provides safer and fairer conditions for Victorians who own and operate their own vehicles or machinery to earn a living in the transport and forestry industries.
-The Act ensures that drivers who are engaged in the delivery of goods have all the information they need to negotiate fair contractual conditions.
+The Owner Drivers and Forestry Contractors Act 2003 provides safer and fairer conditions for Victorians who own and operate their own vehicles or machinery to earn a living in the transport and forestry industries.
+This Act ensures that drivers who are engaged in the delivery of goods have all the information they need to negotiate fair contractual conditions.

-We are guided by the following principles:
+Our compliance and enforcement strategy are guided by the following regulatory principles: